German stocks - Factors to watch on August 12

-FRANKFURT Aug 12 The DAX top-30 index looked set to open 0.2 percent higher on Monday, according to premarket data from brokerage Lang & Schwarz at 0629 GMT.
+FRANKFURT Aug 12 The DAX top-30 index looked set to open 0.1 percent lower on Tuesday, according to premarket data from brokerage Lang & Schwarz at 0629 GMT.

 The following are some of the factors that may move German stocks: